IBM/terraform-guardium-datastore-va/README.md

 }
 ```

-**Note**: SQL Server uses the master username (specified during RDS instance creation) directly.
-No additional user creation is needed as the master account has all required VA privileges.
+**Note**: The module uses Lambda to create a dedicated `sqlguard` user with required VA permissions.
+The Lambda function connects using the master username (rdsadmin) to create and configure the sqlguard user, then runs in your VPC with automatic security group configuration.

 ### AWS Redshift Vulnerability Assessment